• Skip to primary navigation

 • Place oatmeal, brown sugar, cinnamon and butter into a bowl and stir.

-2 cups oatmeal, ½ cup brown sugar, ½ teaspoon cinnamon, 6 Tablespoons butter
+2 cups oats, ½ cup brown sugar, ½ teaspoon cinnamon, 6 Tablespoons butter

 • Spread oat mixture over rhubarb mixture.